 Try your hand at a sound machine.
 Get one that offers different sounds so you can test them out and see which one, if any, work for you.
 They produce what some call “white noise” and help to create a steady rhythm.
 It’s a way to lull yourself to sleep and to help prevent waking in the middle of the night from random noise in an otherwise quiet house.

 You may not know this, but temperature plays a big role in how well you sleep, and also how easily you fall asleep.
 This is because, as humans, we’re programmed to lower our body temperature at night.
 So if you’re trying to go to bed in a super warm room, you may not have the best of luck.

 About an hour before bed, turn down your bedroom’s thermostat to about 60 degrees.
 Yes, this may seem chilly, but remember that you’re going to be crawling under warms blankets for the night.
 Your body’s temperature will rise after a few minutes of being bundled up.

+Did you enjoy this list of great relaxing bedtime routines?
+I’ve tried just about all of them, and swear by most.
+Remember, the most important things to consider are light, temperature, soothing sounds and relaxing your body.
 Making sure you get adequate and restful sleep is crucial to your health.
 So try some of these ideas and start sleeping better.
 If you’ve tried any of these or have some to add to the list, feel free to comment and share below!